Error analysis of some nonlocal diffusion discretization schemes: Introduction

 In this article we study some discretization techniques which were introduced in the image processing literature without performing a rigorous mathematical analysis.
 The purpose of these techniques is the fast computation of the approximations, being its accuracy relegated as of secondary importance.
 As stated by Weiss \cite{Weiss2006}, the fundamental property that concerns us is the runtime per pixel, as a function of the spatial kernel support.

 The first method we analyze is based on the work of Weiss \cite{Weiss2006}, later improved by Porikli \cite{Porikli2008} and generalized in \cite{Galiano2015A, Galiano2015B}.
-The main idea is changing the space of integration in \fer{eq.eq} by using the coarea formula.
+The main idea is changing the space of integration in \fer{eq.eq}.
 In the simplest discrete situation, the problem is to compute efficiently the filter

 where $\bJ\subset \Z^2$ is the set of pixels and $u:\bJ\to Q=\{0,1,\ldots,255\}$ is an intensity image.
 When $J$ is a \emph{box} kernel (taking a constant positive value inside a small square and zero outside) then the filter may be computed using the \emph{local histogram}, $h_\bi$, of $u$ in the box centered at each pixel $\bi\in\bJ$,